x12q/kotlin-randomizer/README.md

 If at the same `lv`, there are multiple valid randomizers, then one is chosen randomly.

-## [How `@Randomizable` works?](#top) <a id="rule-2"></a>
+## [How `@Randomizer` works?](#top) <a id="rule-2"></a>

-- `@Randomizable` can be used to annotate:
+- `@Randomizer` can be used to annotate:
     - class, enum, sealed class, interface, abstract class, inner class
     - constructor
     - constructor parameter

-- `@Randomizable` plays a role in constructor picking, see the below rule.
+- `@Randomizer` plays a role in constructor picking, see the below rule.

-- if a `@Randomizable` with valid randomizer is applied on a constructor, that valid randomizer will be used instead of the constructor.
+- if a `@Randomizer` with valid randomizer is applied on a constructor, that valid randomizer will be used instead of the constructor.

 ## [How are constructors picked?](#top) <a id="rule-3"></a>

 In a class:
-- constructors annotated with `@Randomizable` (either blank, or with a valid randomizer) are prioritized over non-annotated constructors, including primary constructors.
+- constructors annotated with `@Randomizer` (either blank, or with a valid randomizer) are prioritized over non-annotated constructors, including primary constructors.
-- if some constructors are annotated with `@Randomizable`, one will be picked randomly among the annotated constructors.
+- if some constructors are annotated with `@Randomizer`, one will be picked randomly among the annotated constructors.
-- if no constructor is annotated with `@Randomizable`, the primary constructor will be used.
+- if no constructor is annotated with `@Randomizer`, the primary constructor will be used.
 All other constructors are ignored.

 ## [How is randomization being done?](#top) <a id="rule-1"></a>